Noambaron/NBImageCache/README.md

  * Lets you add your functionality in key points through the process
  * Uses an asynchronous and serial approach processing each image request

+## How NBImageCache works

+NBImageCache is composed of three main objects. the cache manager, the image request object, and the image file (Realm) object.
+The image file is the Realm scheme to be saved.
+The image request object is an abstract vehicle used to process each image operation (save/ retrieve/ delete) and the cache manager is the coordinator and API.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Configuring the Image Cache

+No special configuration is needed for the cache manager.
+Only thing you need to do is register the name of the NBImageRequest subclass you will be using.
+`[[NBImageCache sharedManager] setImageRequestClass:[YourNBImageRequestSubClass class]];`

 ## Requirements